 Complex Baking Example

-We're a baking up some muffins and our recipe calls for 1,200 grams (g) of flour.
-The problem is, we order it by the 5 pound (lb) bag.
+We're baking up some muffins and our recipe calls for 1,200 grams (g) of flour.
+The problem is, we order it in a 5-pound (lb) bag.

 1. Determine the total amount of (grams) that go into a 5 lb bag of flour.